git/git-scm.com/README.md

 This source code for the site is licensed under the MIT, which you can find in the MIT-LICENSE.txt file.

-All graphical assets and are licensed under the [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
+All graphical assets are licensed under the
+[Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).